jarun/buku/README.md

                            hash iterations to generate key

 POWER TOYS:
+      --ai                 auto-import from Firefox and Chrome
       -e, --export file    export bookmarks in Firefox format html export markdown, if file ends with '.md'
                            format: [title](url), 1 entry per line
-                           use --tag to export only specific tags -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' --ai                 auto-import bookmarks
-                           works with Firefox and Google Chrome
-      -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments
+                           use --tag to export only specific tags -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments